 Another possible explanation could be the Capital Gains Tax (CGT) factor.
 Paul Davidson, Director at auctioneers Bonhams, explains that there has been significant growth in the market for watches and other collectables that are classed as “wasting assets”, because they are expected to depreciate in value over time, and are therefore not normally subject to CGT in the event of a price increase.

-The growth of the luxury watch market is a trend for brokers to follow.
-Whether your High Net Worth (HNW) clients are buying watches as an investment or for pleasure, brokers can play an important role in helping to ensure these items are kept safe, correctly valued and appropriately insured.
+Whether High Net Worth (HNW) clients are buying watches as an investment or for pleasure, it is essential to ensure these items are kept safe, correctly valued and appropriately insured.

 How have we helped – speedy settlement